 Locating the outdoor condenser in a shady location helps it cool more efficiently in the summer.
 The contractor needs to inspect the existing ductwork and seal leaks with mastic or metal tape.

-If you’d like to learn more about preparing for a heat pump installation in your San Diego area home, please contact us at Sherlock Heating & Air Conditioning.
+If you’d like to learn more about preparing for a heat pump installation in your San Diego area home, please contact us at Sherlock Plumbing Heating & Air.
 We provide outstanding HVAC services for the North County.